Laws, Regulations, and Annotations

 (2) New Local Charges.
 When a local agency or local jurisdiction adopts a new local charge, after September 1, 2015, the local agency shall enter into a contract with the Department, pursuant to Revenue and Taxation Code section 42101.5, on or before December 1, with collection of the local charge to commence April 1 of the next calendar year.

 (4) Advance Written Notification.
-When a local charge is about to expire or decrease in rate, the local agency or local jurisdiction imposing the local charge shall notify the Department in writing of the upcoming change, not less than 110 days prior to the date the local charge is scheduled to expire or decrease.
-The change shall become operative on the first day of the calendar quarter commencing after the specified date of expiration or decrease in rate.
+When a local charge required to be collected under this subdivision is about to expire or decrease in rate, the local agency or local jurisdiction imposing the local charge shall notify the Department in writing of the upcoming change, not less than 110 days prior to the date the local charge is scheduled to expire or decrease.
+If timely written notice is provided, the change shall become operative on the first day of the calendar quarter commencing after the specified date of expiration or decrease in rate.

-If advance written notice is provided less than 110 days prior to the specified date of expiration or decrease in rate, the change shall become operative on the first day of the calendar quarter commencing more than 60 days after the specified date of expiration or decrease.
+If advance written notice is provided prior to the specified date of expiration or decrease in rate, but less than 110 days prior to that date, the change shall become operative on the first day of the calendar quarter commencing more than 60 days after the specified date of expiration or decrease.

-(5) Inaccurate Rate Posted on Department’s Website.
-When a local agency or local jurisdiction notifies the Department in writing that the rate posted on the Department's website (posted rate) for a local charge imposed by that local agency or local jurisdiction is inaccurate, including scenarios where the local charge was reduced or eliminated and the local agency or jurisdiction failed to provide advance written notice pursuant to subdivision (i)(4), the recalculated rate applicable to the local agency or local jurisdiction shall become operative on the first day of the calendar quarter commencing more than 60 days from the date the Department receives the local agency's or local jurisdiction's written notification that the posted rate is inaccurate.
+(5) Inaccurate Rate Posted on Department's Website.
+When a local agency or local jurisdiction notifies the Department in writing that the rate posted on the Department's website (posted rate) for a local charge imposed by that local agency or local jurisdiction is inaccurate, including where the local charge was reduced or eliminated and the local agency or jurisdiction failed to provide advance written notice pursuant to subdivision (i)(4), the recalculated rate applicable to the local agency or local jurisdiction shall become operative on the first day of the calendar quarter commencing more than 60 days from the date the Department receives the local agency's or local jurisdiction's written notification that the posted rate is inaccurate.
 The local agency or local jurisdiction shall promptly notify the Department in writing of any such discrepancies with the posted rate that are known or discovered by the local agency or local jurisdiction.

-(j) Posting and Calculation of Combined Rates.
+(j) Posting Rates.

 History—Adopted October 25, 2016, effective January 11, 2017.